wallarm/product-documentation/docs/2.16/user-guides/settings/integrations/webhook-examples/logstash-splunk.md

 * Incoming webhook processing is configured in the `input` section:
     * All HTTP and HTTPS traffic is sent to 5044 Logstash port
-    * SSL certificate for HTTPS connection is located in the file `/etc/pki/ca.pem`
+    * SSL certificate for HTTPS connection is located within the file `/etc/pki/ca.pem`
 * Forwarding logs to Splunk and log output are configured in the `output` section:
     * Logs are forwarded from Logstash to Splunk in the JSON format
     * All event logs are forwarded from Logstash to Splunk API endpoint `https://109.111.35.11:8088/services/collector/raw` via POST requests.
 To authorize requests, the HTTPS Event Collector token is used